jfields4733/Jordan/-5MuxOfMux/README.md

 *How many verilog modules were used in this Vivado project?*

 *Where is the original documentation for this command that creates muxes?*
-Exhaust 10 minutes trying to find it.
-List off the keywords you used to search for an explanation and URL's that you find that are closer than these:
+It is impossible to prove a negative, such as "it is impossible" ..
+"It is not on the internet."
+The appropriate response is to **document exhaustion**.
+This means writing a list of places tried, URL's tried, experiments performed that were close but not answer the question.
+The goal of  **documented exhaustion** is to provide a starting point for someone else to take a stab at answering the question.
+Read the below and either answer the question or add to the **documented exhaustion**.

+Search terms tried: verilog bit width

+URL's read that are close but don't answer the question:
+This stackexchange article talks about [verilog width concatenation](https://electronics.stackexchange.com/questions/282357/what-is-supposed-to-happen-in-verilog-if-a-signal-of-one-width-is-assigned-to-an) ... which is a similar topic.
 This presentation from [Standford](https://web.stanford.edu/class/archive/ee/ee371/ee371.1066/tools/verilog_tips.pdf) talks about how to build arrays of wires but not this command.
 This is a lab from [University of Maryland College Park](https://ece.umd.edu/class/enee245.S2015/Lab7.pdf) very similar to this lab, but doesn't mention this technique.
-This is a [link](http://electrosofts.com/verilog/mux.html) that inspired the instructor to start playing around with this command.
-[Cliff Cummings](http://www.sunburst-design.com/papers/)  is an engineer that has been at the forefront of driving Verilog and System Verilog evolution.
+This is the [link](http://electrosofts.com/verilog/mux.html) that inspired playing around with this command.
+[Cliff Cummings](http://www.sunburst-design.com/papers/)  is an engineer that has been at the forefront of driving Verilog and System Verilog evolution and maybe in his writing somewhere there is an answer.

 ## Ethics